-We eventually settled on West Wittering in West Sussex.
+We eventually settled on West Wittering Sussex.
 Just over an hour and a half’s drive away, it was a manageable distance and a place we’d never ventured to.

 When we arrived, we were slightly daunted by the volume of people/cars heading towards the beach.
-But West Wittering is a huge expanse of land – and although many families were huddled near the huts and sand dunes, it was blissfully uncrowded.
+But West Wittering beach is a huge expanse of land – and although many families were huddled near the West Wittering beach huts and sand dunes, it was blissfully uncrowded.

 We decided to plonk ourselves right in the middle and Monkey was desperate to run around and start building sand castles.
 The wind was proving a little fresh, it seemed we had chosen to come to the seaside on the most blustery day known to man.
 And, this being me, we also came woefully unprepared.